-Type in the word "escorts," and you're greeted with more than 10,000 results.
-While I'm sure not all of these results represent sex workers, a few clicks in, and I'm on the profile of Nottingham-based escort agency Midlands Maidens, which proudly cites "Microsoft Office" as one of its skills.
-LinkedIn is on the internet, so finding something to do with sex within its wide collection of accounts is no huge surprise— it is a little odd, considering the site specifically forbids "profiles or content that promotes escort services or prostitution."
+Type in the word "escorts" and you're greeted with over 10,000 results.
+While I'm sure not all of these results represent sex workers, a few clicks in and I'm on the profile of Nottingham-based escort agency Midlands Maidens, which proudly cites "Microsoft Office" as one of its skills.
+LinkedIn is on the internet, so finding something to do with sex within its wide collection of accounts is no huge surprise – but it is a little odd, considering the site specifically forbids "profiles or content that promotes escort services or prostitution".

 Another search takes me to a page proudly offering a regular supply of cocaine.
-While it's probably a hoax, it's no secret drug transactions are taking place on LinkedIn, with weed growers operating in places where cannabis is legal advertising their wares to the entire world—much of which is still pretty backward when it comes to drug laws.
+While it's probably a hoax, it's no secret drug transactions are taking place on LinkedIn, with weed growers operating in places where cannabis is legal advertising their wares to the entire world – much of which is still pretty backwards when it comes to drug laws.
 So will I soon be able to recommend people on my connections list based on their marijuana growing capabilities?

 It's a fair point.
 After all, I don't have to see any of this.
 I have choices.
 I decide to click "hide this content" and "unfollow" on all the regular pests who clog up my feed, before hitting the refresh button.
 I still don't have a job, but at least I never have to read another Katharine Hepburn quote in my life.